Circadiaware/circalog/docs/circalog-format-spec.md

 Boolean.
 States if the event is currently being recorded (true) or not (false).

+#### state

+Integer.
+Counts the tap stage so far.
+Can be decremented if a tap happens during the global option `cancel_interval` (eg, tap to start recording, then tap again under 15min, this will cancel the recording, and decrement this counter).
+Cancelling only works for duration event types, for punctual events these can be deleted manually by the user in the History tab.

 #### first_tap

 Datetime with timezone standard format.
 Records when the first tap happened.
-For punctual event types, the `event` record can be created asap and this entry can be deleted (or just left there lingering).
-For duration event types, the `event` record will be created after the second tap and by retrieving data in this entry.
-It's also possible to implement a feature to cancel the entry if the second tap happens too short after the first tap, eg, 15min (this should be a user definable option).
+For punctual event types, the `event` record can be created asap without even creating an entry here.
+For duration event types, the `event` record will be created after the second tap (or fourth tap if `enable_pre_and_post_time == true`) and by retrieving data in this entry.
+It's also possible to implement a feature to cancel the entry using a global option `cancel_interval` if the second tap happens too short after the first tap, eg, 15min (this should be a user definable option).

+#### second_tap

+Datetime with timezone standard format.
+Records when the second tap happened.
+This is only used when the `event_type` has a `enable_pre_and_post_time == true`.

+#### third_tap

+Datetime with timezone standard format.
+Records when the third tap happened.
+This is only used when the `event_type` has a `enable_pre_and_post_time == true`.

 ### Table: options

-This table stores the app options.
+This table stores the app global options, such as `cancel_interval`.

 #### name

 Name of the option.
 SQL key.
+The name can be translated using language files outside of the SQL database, using the `option.name` as a key to find the translation.

 #### value

 Multi types.
 Stores the value for the option.

+#### description

+String of variable length.
+Describes what the field is about.
+This could also be stored in language files instead of the SQL database, by using placeholders such as `{option-name-description}`.

+#### tooltip

+String of variable length.
+More help about the field's purpose.
+This could also be stored in language files instead of the SQL database, by using placeholders such as `{option-name-tooltip}`.

 #### (WIP) Table: subquestions